Scrum is a term that anyone who enjoys rugby will understand quite well.

 The product owner is the product’s cheerleader and the foundation for its growth.

 The primary role of the product owner (PO) is to understand the company and the client’s needs thoroughly.

-This way, the PO can identify and then prioritize the tasks accordingly.
+This way, the PO can identify and prioritize the tasks using Kanban boards.

 Following Are Some of the Responsibilities of a Product Owner: